Avanae/avanae_airports/README.md

 * Support for multiple progress bars.
 Current support includes **esx**, **qb**, **ox**, or the ability for integrating a **custom progress bar**.
 * Support for multiple target solutions.
 Current support includes **ox**, **qb**, **qtarget** or the ability for integrating a **custom target solution**.
 * Code is very commented in an attempt to guide the user what parts of the code does.
-* Performance friendly 0.00-0.01ms on the resmon if using the eye tracker.
+* Performance friendly 0.00-0.01ms on the resmon if using a target system.
 0.00-0.03ms if using markers.

 # Requirements